seancdavis/seancdavis-com/www/src/posts/2022-09-28-pass-argument-to-addeventlistener.md

 }
 ```

-And **you want to call this function after some event occurs, like a click on a particular button.**

 ## Calling Function with Arguments Fires Once

-This won't work:
+It may seem like this would solve the problem, but it doesn't:

 ```js
 const button = document.getElementById("my-btn");
 button.addEventListener("click", log("Hello!"));
 ```

-When you use `log("Hello!")` as an argument, it gets executed when the code is parsed, _not_ when the `addEventListener` function is executed (i.e. when the button is clicked).
+When you use `log("Hello!")` as an argument, it gets executed when the code is parsed, _not_ when the `addEventListener` function is executed (when the button is clicked).

 ## Using an Anonymous Function